 If a student or staff member develops a fever or becomes ill at school and the health care professional has reasonable suspicion of possible COVID-19 infection based on symptoms and complaints, the student will be placed in a designated area of isolation and parents will be called to pick up the student from school.
 Staff members will be sent home and directed to call their health care provider.
 While in the isolation room, the students must wear a face covering.
 The health care professional should wear a N95 mask and face shield while caring for the individual.
 Students who develop a fever or become ill at school will not be permitted to ride the bus home from school.

-Students sent home from school due to illness must stay home until they have been cleared by a health care provider.
+Students sent home from school due to illness must stay home until they have been cleared by a health care provider or test negative for COVID with a PCR test. .
 Documentation of clearance must be provided to the school in order to return to school.
 Students who test positive for COVID must present a letter from DPH indicating they are cleared to return to school.